simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 ---
 title: 'Building a Pong Game with HTML and JavaScript'
 date: '2019-06-08'
+lastEdited: '2023-12-03'
 ---

-Pong is a classic arcade game that serves as a great introduction to web game development.
+**Pong** is a classic arcade game that serves as a great introduction to web game development.
 In this post, I will attempt to guide you through the process of building such a game using HTML and JavaScript.
 Inspired by a project undertaken during my undergraduate Computer Graphics course, I would like to share a simplified version of my code.
 Let’s get started!

 🔗 [Get the Source Code here](https://github.com/simonachkar/pong).